-Solicitor General declines nod to contempt case against Swara Bhasker
+Solicitor General declines consent for contempt plea against Swara Bhasker

 New Delhi, Aug 26: Solicitor General Tushar Mehta on Wednesday refused consent to a plea seeking initiation of criminal contempt proceedings against Bollywood actor Swara Bhasker for her alleged "derogatory and scandalous" statements against the Supreme Court on the Ram Janmabhoomi-Babri Masjid verdict.